juev/awesome-stars/README.md

 - [rhazdon/hugo-theme-hello-friend-ng](https://github.com/rhazdon/hugo-theme-hello-friend-ng) – Pretty basic theme for Hugo that covers all of the essentials.
 All you have to do is start typing!
 - [squidfunk/mkdocs-material](https://github.com/squidfunk/mkdocs-material) – Documentation that simply works
 - [waferbaby/usesthis](https://github.com/waferbaby/usesthis) – A nerdy little interview website, asking people from all walks of life what they use to get the job done.
+- [xz/new.css](https://github.com/xz/new.css) – A classless CSS framework to write modern websites using only HTML.

 <div id="haskell"></div>